No one likes talking about health insurance.

-Even for the biggest of financial geeks; health insurance is not as exciting as other topics, such as retirement planning or the stock market.
-Insurance can keep you from financial ruin.
+Even for the biggest financial geeks; health insurance is not as exciting as other topics, such as retirement planning or the stock market.
+However, Insurance can keep you from financial ruin.
 The problem is paying for it.

 For most households, affording health insurance is one of their biggest challenges, and the high cost of health insurance can prevent people from saving for retirement and paying down debt.

 Many individuals and families trying to plan for early retirement find that insurance can be the biggest financial obstacle.
 Health insurance premiums for families can exceed 20k a year if you don’t know the rules.
 If you want to save more for retirement, pay down debt, or retire early, we have to drive down medical insurance costs and out of pocket premiums.

 Note: I would like to point out that there are some strong feelings about the Affordable Care Act (ACA).
 My beliefs are based on being a producer of content and a planner.
 I have a responsibility to separate my personal and political beliefs from the content I produce.
 The ACA is the law of the land, and everyone has the right to maximize their benefits and reduce their costs.

 If there are provisions in the tax code or the ACA that you are not happy with, please contact your representatives.

 “Anyone may arrange his affairs so that his taxes shall be as low as possible; he is not bound to choose that pattern which best pays the treasury.
 There is not even a patriotic duty to increase one's taxes.
 Over and over again the Courts have said that there is nothing sinister in so arranging affairs as to keep taxes as low as possible.
 Everyone does it, rich and poor alike and all do right, for nobody owes any public duty to pay more than the law demands.” –Judge Learned Hand